iakshay/fluid-WebRTC/README.md

 ##Fluid Infusion WebRTC Component
 Creating a more accessible video conferencing experience with Fluid Infusion

+###Setup
+Clone the fluid-WebRTC repository and update submodules:

+	git clone git@github.com:iakshay/fluid-WebRTC.git
+	cd fluid-WebRTC
+	git submodule update --init --recursive

-To use the component you must have WebRTC Signalling Server running
+To use the component you must have WebRTC Signalling Server running, launch the server:

-To launch the server

 	cd server
 	npm install